 If your trailer features more than one axle, then a leaf spring assembly allows a more even weight distribution and provides a stable and steady ride.
 Each spring is independent of the other and this also allows better weight distribution when you are parking the trailer on uneven terrain.

-However, these are slightly bulkier as compared to Torisons and will occupy more space in the assembly.
-Also, they are considered to be more durable and low on maintenance than Torison.
+However, these are slightly bulkier as compared to Torsions and will occupy more space in the assembly.
+Also, they are considered to be more durable and low on maintenance than Torsion.

-Torison Axle: Torison axles are a minimalistic but very popular option due to the easy construction and the adjustability.
-Further, it features four shock absorbent rubber cords inside the axle which also handles suspension.
+Torsion Axle: Torsion axles are a minimalistic but very popular option due to the easy construction and adjustability.
+Further, it features four shock-absorbent rubber cords inside the axle which also handles suspension.
 The compression of the rubber cords when each wheel moves allows for a smooth and hassle-free ride.

 The pros of a torsion axle are that these are galvanized from both sides and there is little to no contact between metal parts resulting in less corrosion.
 Also, since the axle is attached to the trailer frame, it gives the trailer a rigidity.

-However, the flipside is that if you have a damaged Torrison axle, then you cannot repair it.
+However, the flip side is that if you have a damaged Torrison axle, then you cannot repair it.
 Replacing the entire suspension system is the only option due to the attached construction.
-Torrisons also perform poorly in snow or extremely low temperatures due to the rubber cords getting frozen and losing the elasticity.
+Torsion also performs poorly in snow or extremely low temperatures due to the rubber cords getting frozen and losing the elasticity.

 If you are confused in your quest to seek a quality replacement for your trailer axle, then here’s a small list of the best trailer axle assemblies in the market currently.
 We have picked these on the basis of the quality, the price and the ease of assembly.
 Systems that bolt-on as a direct replacement for your existing trailer axle has been rated slightly higher.

 Replace your old and worn out trailer axle with this standard spring idler trailer axle from Lippert that has a 3500 lbs. capacity.